Changissnz/nu_merchant_principal/README.md

 theory, the complexity of these balancing acts the vultures decide on do oscillate in the confines of extremity, these confines entirely dependent on the actual information and capable actions belonging to the spectated.

-This is a game about control.
+This is a game about adversarial control.
+In this section, its description does not contain constraints such as rules placed on the spectated and the spectators to preserve the strong division of labor and the scope of harmful activity the vulture could be a part of.
+From a quantitative perspective, description of the Game of Spilling Secrets lacks the form of algebraic/economic rigidity found in simpler decision-making situations.
+Attempting to add quantitative definition to this game requires operation on multi-layered algebraic expressions (i.e. inequalities, matrices).